MicrosoftDocs/customer-insights/ci-docs/audience-insights/data-sources.md

 ## Review ingested data

-In audience insights, go to **Data** > **Data sources** to view the name of each ingested data source, its status, and the last time the data was refreshed for that source.
+Go to **Data** > **Data sources** to view the name of each ingested data source, its status, and the last time the data was refreshed for that source.
 You can sort the list of data sources by every column.

 :::image type="content" source="media/configure-data-datasource-added.png" alt-text="Data source added.":::